 - Critically compare different models for planning, recording and sharing information, including when each should be used

-- Use the appropriate model for recording an open-ended activity to plan a play activity for a child with special educational needs based on EYFS/Curriculum guidelines
+- Use the appropriate model for recording an open-ended activity to plan a play activity for a child with special educational needs Based on Portage Guidelines

 - Evaluate examples of how children with a range of SEND may need specific support to develop their play

 7. To be able to implement positive approaches to children’s behaviour